SymfonyCasts/solid/sfcasts/env-profile.md

 # Production Profile: Cache Stats & More Recommendations

-Coming soon...

-We've just created our first profile on production and we configured our production server, not to use our personal Blackfire server ID and server token, but a server ID and server token for hour production Blackfire environment that we created.
-So if you go to blackfire.io and click over to environments and click into our environments,

-you'll see that there's a profiles tab here.
-And now our profiles actually show up directly under this environment.
-So that's what I mean when the profiles are sent to the environment, this is where they live.
-And the nice thing about the environment is that we can add members to the environment and they're all gonna be able to, uh, get and they're all gonna be able to get access to these profiles for convene.
-If you go to backfire.io your homepage, the profile also shows up on your, um, main dashboard.
-But that's purely confer convenience.
-I want you to think this lives in this environment.
-You can even see that it talks about that right here.
-All right, so let's actually click into look at this profile.
-Of course, it's basically the same that we've primarily the same that we've been seeing.
-Uh, when we've been, um, profiling locally.
-The first thing I want you to, uh, I want to point out though is that if you hover over and look at the cache information, we talked about this earlier, this shows you various different caches on your system and whether or not they have available space.
-Now that you're on production, this is very valuable information.
-For example, if your op cache fills fills up, your site is going to start running slowly and you might not even realize that happens.
-But if this is a super easy way to see the status of things.
-So if any of these fill up, you can read some documentation about them and they'll tell you what setting you need to change to make that cache bigger.
+We just profiled our *first* page on production, which is using the Blackfire Server Id and Token for the Blackfire *environment* that we created.

+## Profiles Belong to the Environment

+Go to https://blackfire.io and click "Environments", open our new environment... and click the "Profiles" tab.
+Yep!
+Whenever *anyone* creates a profile using this environments credentials, it will now show up *here*: the profile *belongs* to this environment.
+We haven't invited any other users to this environment yet, but if we did, they would *immediately* be able to access this area *and* trigger new profiles with *their* browser extension.

+If you go to back to https://backfire.io to see your dashboard, the new profile *also* shows up here.
+But that's purely for convenience.
+The profile *truly* belongs to the environment - you can even see that right here - but Blackfire places *all* profiles that *I* create on this page... to make life nicer.

+Click the profile to jump into it.
+Of course... this basically looks *exactly* like any profile we created on our local machine.
+But it *does* have a few differences.

+## Caching Information

+Hover over the environment name to find...
+"Cache Information".
+We talked about this earlier: it shows stats about *various* different caches on your server and how much space each has available.
+Now that we're profiling production, this data is *super* valuable!

+For example, if your OPcache filled up, your site would start to slow down *considerably*... but it's not very obvious when that happens.
+It's not like there are alarms that go off once PHP runs out of OPcache space.
+But with this, you can easily see how things *really* look, right now on production.
+If any of these are full or nearly full, you can read documentation to see which settings you need to tweak to make that cache bigger.

+## Quality & Security Recommendations

-The other thing I want to show you is that my account, if you click on recommendations, we've now unlocked these security and quality recommendations.
+The *other* thing I want to show you is under "Recommendations" on the left.
-Security and quality recommendations are actually Blackfire add ons.
-And now that in my, in my environment has those add on.
-So I now see them.
-So you can actually see this first recommendation here is coming from the security recommendation.
-Second one's a quality recommendation.
-The third one is the normal performance recommendation that we've been seeing.
-So the first one is actually telling us that our composer dependencies are out of date.
-The second one is talking about some garbage collector that should be disabled in production.
-And if you're not sure about that, as always, you can click in and go a lot more information about what's going on.
-Now one of the really cool things about all of these recommendations is that you can easily turn them into tests.
-So if you click on assertions, you remember that we created one test that said that everything that's profiled should, uh, have one HTTP request or less.
-And we configure that inside of our dot Blackfire.yaml file.
-We set up this test here and it said every time we run any profile, um, we should make sure that this, uh, expression passes.

-If you look over on the recommendations and click on it every, all more information, all of these at the bottom and includes something that you can copy into your Blackboard..yaml file to make that type of test.
-So it's a great way to, uh, if you like some of these recommendations to actually turn them into tests so you see them as, um, uh, under the assertion section.
-And in a minute, these assertions are going to become much more important because we're going to talk, because next we're going to talk about something very important that environments allows us to do.
-And that is to create builds.
-That's where Blackfire automatically profiles your site at every few hours, and those builds will fail or pass based on your assertions.
-This is a fundamentally important concept with environments, and we're going to talk about it next.
+There are 3 *types* of recommendations... and we have one of each: the first is a security recommendation, the second is a *quality* recommendation and the third a *performance* recommendation.
+Only the *performance* recommendation comes standard: the other two required an "Add on"... which I didn't have until I started using my organization's plan.

+As always, to get a *lot* more info about a problem and how to fix it, you can click the question mark icon.

+## Converting Recommendations into ASsertions

+One of my *favorite*  things about recommendations is that you can *easily* turn any of these into an *assertion*.
+If you click on assertions, you'll remember that we created one "test" that said that every page should have - at *maximum* - one HTTP request.

+We configured that inside of our `.blackfire.yaml file`: we added `tests`, configured this test to apply to every URL, and leveraged the metrics system to write an expression.

+Back on the recommendations, click to see more info... then scroll down. *Every* recommendation contains code that you can copy into your `.blackfire.yaml` file convert that recommendation into a *test* or "assertion".

+That *might* not seem that important at first: it *does* look like doing that would simple *move* this from a "warning" under the "Recommendations" to a "failure" under "Assertions".
+That's cool... but at this point, that's just a visual difference.

+*But*!
+In a few minutes, we'll discover that these assertions are *much* more important than they seem.
+To see why, we need to talk about the *key* feature and superpower of environments: *builds*.